UWCNuclear/UbuntuSetUp/README.md

 # How to install Gremlin on ubuntu

-**step1.** Download the gremlin.f file from the gosia homepage using the link
+**step 1.** Download the gremlin.f file from the gosia homepage using the link
         http://www.pas.rochester.edu/~cline/Gosia/

-**step2.** After downloading the gremlin.f file run the command:
+**step 2.** After downloading the gremlin.f file run the command:

       gfortran-7 -o gremlin gremlin.f
 or:

       gfortran -o gremlin gremlin.f
-**step3.** Once the above code has run, No errors should have appeared during the compiling phase.
+**step 3.** Once the above code has run, No errors should have appeared during the compiling phase.
 Warnings being displayed in the terminal is perfectly fine.

-**step4.** After compiling has been completed, a file called gremlin will have been created.
+**step 4.** After compiling has been completed, a file called gremlin will have been created.
 This can be executed using the following command:

        ./gremlin
 A prompt will appear asking for details to be placed into the prompt.
 If this appears then gremlin is working perfectly.

-**step5.** If there are errors being produced in the compiling process, this will need to be addressed by a case by case bases.
+**step 5.** If there are errors being produced in the compiling process, this will need to be addressed by a case by case bases.
 However, below are four errors that have been encounted while compiling gremlin and the solutions to those errors:

         gremlin.f:1046:72:
         ATT   =   ATT  +  THICKN(J) * MU0 * EXP(SPLCURVE(J,'U',X))